section-engineering-education/engineering-education/content/articles/build-ann-with-keras/index.md

 ![Confusion Matrix & Accuracy Score](/engineering-education/build-ann-with-keras/confusion-matrix-and-accuracy-score.PNG)

 ### Conclusion
 In this guide, we learned how to build, visualize and train an ANN using Keras.
-We trained a model to predict customers that will churn from a bank.
+We made a model that shows the customers that will leave a bank.
 We got an accuracy of 86%.
-Now you can create an artificial neural network with Keras and train on any dataset.
-There is no specific architecture to use.
-You can experiment with different architectures.
+Now you can make an artificial neural network and train on any dataset.
+There is no definite architecture to use.
+You can study different architectures.
 The goal is to see which one gives you a better result.
 You can start by using the architectures in deep learning research papers.